The Probate Process

 - Paying any debts owed by the estate, including filing and paying local, state and federal taxes

 - Distributing any remaining assets to beneficiaries in accordance with the terms of the will

 Most states have a fast-track or simplified probate process for smaller estates that meet certain qualifications.
-Normally, this process allows probating the estate before a court administrator rather than the probate court which can cut down on the time and cost of probate.
+Normally, this process allows probating the estate before a court administrator rather than the probate court, which can reduce the time and cost.

-Time and expense: Probating an estate can be time-consuming, taking anywhere from 6 months to 2 years to complete.
+Time and expense: Probating an estate can be time-consuming, taking anywhere from six months to two years.
 Contests to the validity of the will can increase the duration of the process.
-Probate also can be expensive, with any probate costs and fees coming out of the estate's funds.
+Probate also can be expensive, with any probate costs and fees coming out of the estate’s funds.

 An experienced probate and estate administration lawyer can help simplify the probate process for you.
 Contact our firm for more information and to schedule a consultation.